HKS07/js30-challenge-modified/ajax type ahead/readme.md

 3. what is a promise
 4. what is cors is it similar to cors we studied in iiot compatible restuful state
 5. what is regex and its usage

+ques. filter out the data based on the closest to me